kawu/lexeme-clustering/README.md

 * `--normmut`: Normalize mutual information to a `[0, 1]` range.
   The `kappa` parameter has to be adapted accordingly.
-* `--kappa`: Kappa parameter, i.e. minimal mutual information needed to connect two suffix sets.
+* `--kappa`: Kappa parameter, i.e. minimal mutual information needed to join two suffix sets.

 Run `lexeme-clustering --help` to see the complete list of program arguments.